snowch/IBM_Analytics_Engine_Examples/README.md

 ## Examples

-### CLI
+### CLI Pre-requisites

 - In the browser tab opened by running `jupyter notebook`
 - Walk through the steps in `./examples/CLI/CLI_Setup.ipynb` to setup the Bluemix CLI

+#### CLI Examples

-  - Walk through the steps in `./examples/CLI/Provision_IAE.ipynb` to provision an IAE Instance
+- `./examples/CLI/Provision_IAE.ipynb` to provision an IAE Instance
+- `./examples/CLI/Provision_IAE_with_COS.ipynb` to provision an IAE Instance with IBM Cloud Object Storage